A private residency.

 A second seat is available for $1,500 additional.

-The second seat is for the person who helps you carry live state between sessions: a chief of staff, deputy, operating lead, senior associate, or trusted colleague.
+The second seat is for the person who helps you carry the situation alongside you: a chief of staff, deputy, operating lead, or trusted colleague.

 Optional, but often useful.